splunk/public-o11y-docs/admin/notif-services/webhook.rst

 .. _webhook3:

-Step 3: Add a webhook integration as a detector alert recipient in Observability Cloud
+Step 3: Add a webhook integration as a detector alert recipient in Splunk Observability Cloud
 =================================================================================================

-To add a webhook integration as a detector alert recipient in Observability Cloud:
+To add a webhook integration as a detector alert recipient in Splunk Observability Cloud:

 #.
 Create or edit a detector that you want to configure to send alert notifications using your webhook integration.